The Shocking Truth: Why Florida is the Lightning Capital of the United States

 Sticking out between the Atlantic Ocean and the Gulf of Mexico, the Florida peninsula gets warm,

-humid air wafting in from all sides – the perfect fuel for daily thunderboomers.
+Humid air wafting in from all sides – the perfect fuel for daily thunderboomers.

 In fact, meteorologists even coined the term “Lightning Alley” for the corridor from Tampa Bay to Orlando, which routinely sees the most lightning in the countryemergency.fsu.edu.